 (d) the annual percentage rate for the contract does not exceed the maximum annual percentage rate (if any) for the contract if it were a contract to which the Code applies.

+Note for this regulation:

-Note — Section 7(10) of the Code provides that the regulations may exclude the provision of credit of any class from the Code.
+Section 7(10) of the Code provides that the regulations may exclude the provision of credit of any class from the Code.

 6A.
 GIO Finance Limited’s No Interest Loan Scheme—exemption from Code